heshmatam724/Budget-and-Expense-Tracker-App/README.md

    ```bash
    git clone https://github.com/username/budget-expense-tracker.git
    ```
-2. Compile and deploy the contracts using Remix or any preferred Solidity tool.
+2. Compile and deploy the contracts using Remix or any preferred Solidity tool .

 ## Usage
 - Use the `addBudget()` function to create a new budget.